microsoft/pxt-arcade/docs/courses/csintro/tilemap/interactions.md

 1. Start with the code from task #1
 2. Create an ``||scene:on sprite of kind hits wall||`` between the golf ball (kind ``||sprites:GolfBall||``) and the brown wall
 3. Inside of that event, use the ``||darts:stop golfBall||`` to force the golf ball to stop in it's current position
-4. Verify that the behavior is now fixed - that the golf ball correctly stops when it touches a wall
+4. Verify that the golf ball now correctly stops when it touches a wall

 ## Student Task #3: Make a real course